A copolymer is a polymer derived from two or more monomeric species, as opposed to a homopolymer where only one monomer is used.

 ORDERING OPTIONSClick on a product type below to order online.

-HQ:NSC probes with high resonance frequency and spring constant
+HQ:NSC AFM probes with high resonance frequency and spring constant

 High contrast on hard samples